kadiryumlu/dvd-video-screensaver/README.md

-# 📀 DVD Video Screesaver 📺
+# 📀 DVD Video Screensaver 📺
 Retro DVD Video bouncing screensaver with HTML, CSS and JavaScript

 👉🏻 You can check on the [link](https://kadiryumlu.github.io/dvd-video-screensaver/)